The bowel is part of our digestive system. The digestive system starts at the mouth and ends at the anus. It has two main functions:

 You can get bowel cancer at any age, but you are more likely to get it if you are over the age of 50.

-The causes of bowel cancer are not fully understood.
-However, there are a number of factors that are known to increase the risk of developing bowel cancer - some of these are beyond your control, while others are not.
+There are a number of factors that are known to increase the risk of developing bowel cancer - some of these are beyond your control, while others are not.

 - previous history of bowel cancer or polyps